Skip to content

 with-expecter: true

 You can use the showconfig command to see the config mockery injects.
-The output of showconfig theoretically could be copy-pasted into your yaml file as it is semantically equivalent.
+The output of showconfig theoretically could be copy-pasted into your YAML file as it is semantically equivalent.

 mockery will not recurse into submodules, i.e. any subdirectory that contains a go.mod file.
 You must specify the submodule as a separate line item in the config if you would like mocks generated for it as well.